How Many Users Can a Wireless Access Point Handle?

 Here are some of the things we hear clients being told by other vendors:

-“Our access point can handle 100+ clients” – Our response to this is let them show you how this works in your environment with your clients running your applications.
-A controlled demo is easy to create that will achieve this but it is not real world.
+- “Our access point can handle 100+ clients” – Our response to this is let them show you how this works in your environment with your clients running your applications.
+A controlled demo is easy to create that will achieve this, but it is not realistic in the real world.